-While mountain gorilla trekking has become a cornerstone for most tourists in Rwanda, there is still a lot more to catch a glimpse than simply trekking the rare mountain gorillas.
+While mountain gorilla trekking has become a cornerstone for most tourists in Rwanda, there is still a lot more to catch a glimpse of than simply trekking the rare mountain gorillas.
 If you can not make it to Volcanoes National Park for gorilla trekking, at least do not fail to visit Nyungwe Forest National Park for yet another dramatic chimpanzee experience.
-The park is located in the south western part of the country, approximately 5 hours drive from Kigali capital.
-Enroute, you can visit Nyanza King’s palace, Rwanda National Museum in Huye and Murambi Genocide memorial.
+The park is located in the southwestern part of the country, approximately 5 hours drive from the Kigali capital.
+En route, you can visit Nyanza King’s palace, Rwanda National Museum in Huye, and Murambi Genocide memorial.
 Access to the park is easy by road or by air to Kamemba airport.
 By road, you can rent a car in Kigali at a cheap price and drive your own adventure to this chimpanzee forest.

 Chimpanzee trekking is a distinct experience from mountain gorilla tracking.
-Compared to mountain gorilla adventure, chimpanzees keep roaming from one from place to another, jumping from one tree to another and they make loud noise.
-Equally, for face to face encounters with these beautiful creatures, visitors have only one hour which involves exploring their general behavior, body gestures and above take photos as many as possible.
-Chimpanzees communicate by screaming, the loud hoots and booming hitting of the tree barks and buttress.
+Compared to mountain gorilla adventure, chimpanzees keep roaming from one place to another, jumping from one tree to another and they make a loud noise.
+Equally, for face-to-face encounters with these beautiful creatures, visitors have only one hour which involves exploring their general behavior, body gestures, and above take photos as many as possible.
+Chimpanzees communicate by screaming, loud hoots, and the booming hitting of the tree barks and buttress.

 Over 13 primates call Nyungwe Forest National Park their home of which chimpanzees form part of these magnificent creatures.
-Chimpanzee trekking in Nyungwe Forest National Park starts from Cyamundongo, Uwinka, Kitabi and Gisakura about 4 and half or even more hours’ drive from Kigali city center.
-This forest features as one of the oldest montane forest which offers refuge to over 500 individuals of wild chimpanzees.
-Aside from tracking chimpanzees, you will also catch a glimpse of the rare L’Hoests, Black and white colobus monkeys; Red tailed monkeys, baboons, Black faced verve monkeys and many more.
+Chimpanzee trekking in Nyungwe Forest National Park starts from Cyamundongo, Uwinka, Kitabi, and Gisakura about 4 and a half or even more hours’ drive from Kigali city center.
+This forest features one of the oldest montane forests which offers refuge to over 500 individuals of wild chimpanzees.
+Aside from tracking chimpanzees, you will also catch a glimpse of the rare L’Hoests, Black and white colobus monkeys; Red-tailed monkeys, baboons, Black-faced vervet monkeys, and many more.
 Nyungwe Forest National Park was founded in 2004 and extends up to 970 square kilometers.

-For lifetime experiences with these amazing creatures, you need to consider appropriate packing and the key items to include are day pack, litter of drinking water, snacks, long sleeved shirts or T-shirt, rain jacket, waterproof hiking boots that are light weight, long trousers, hat, insect repellent and many more.
+For lifetime experiences with these amazing creatures, you need to consider appropriate packing and the key items to include are a day pack, a litter of drinking water, snacks, long-sleeved shirts or T-shirt, a rain jacket, waterproof hiking boots that are lightweight, long trousers, hat, insect repellent and many more.

-In conclusion, if you are planning your safari to Africa, count Rwanda one of a must to visit destinations for variety of magnificent primates.
+In conclusion, if you are planning your safari to Africa, count Rwanda as one of the most visited destinations for a variety of magnificent primates.
 Besides tracking mountain gorillas in Volcanoes National Park, you can also catch a glimpse of chimpanzees and other primates.